A New Definition of Horndeski Theory and the Possibility of Multiple Scalar Field Extensions: Concrete method to construct actions from definitions

 By calculating $S_3$ in response to this, a different $S_3$ is obtained compared to before.

 From this, calculating $S_4$ yields $S_4=S_3'$, which is derived as the Horndeski theory.

 As mentioned above, constructing the action concretely from $\mathcal{L}=\alpha X+R$ is somewhat cumbersome and requires preliminary transformation knowledge.
 Therefore, introducing terms already contained in $\mathcal{L}_5$ is convenient for us, who already know the complete action of Horndeski theory.
-Thus, we add $\beta G_{\mu\nu}\phi^{\mu\nu}$ as the minimal additional term.
+Thus, we add $\beta(\phi)G_{\mu\nu}\phi^{\mu\nu}$ as the minimal additional term.
 By constructing it this way, executing the above process satisfies $S_3=S_2$, allowing us to generate the Horndeski theory action simply and mechanically.
+However, note that if $\beta$ is treated as a constant, this term becomes a boundary term.